ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_fwobj_vip.rst

       realservers_holddown_interval:
         description:
-          - Time in seconds that the health check monitor continues to monitor and unresponsive server that should be acti
+          - Time in seconds that the health check monitor monitors an unresponsive server that should be active.
-          - ve.
         required: false

       realservers_http_host: